xzhang2523/libmoon/README.md

 ## 4.3 Advisory Board
-We sincernely thank the following contributors for their valuable contributions or feedbacks:
+We sincernely thank the following contributors for their valuable contributions or feedbacks.
+We also want thanks for our collobrators from XDU, SZU, SUSTech, ECNU, NEU, SEU for their easy use of our code.

 | **Name**               | **Institution** | **Role** |
 |------------------------|-----|-----|